Preventing Bipolar Disorder Episodes

 • Hallucinations and or delusions (psychotic features such as these may be involved in about one out of every two of cases of bipolar mania)

-Bipolar disorder is treated with medications to stabilize mood.
+Bipolar disorder is primarily treated with medications to stabilize mood.
 If the mood stabilizers do not fully manage the symptoms, other medications may be added to help calm the mania or ease the depression.

 Along with mood stabilizers, psychotherapy is recommended to help the person develop appropriate and workable coping strategies to deal with everyday stressors and to increase medication compliance.